angular/material-start/README.md

 1. Plan your layout and the components you want to use; preferrably with a site UX design document.
 2. Use hard-coded HTML and mock content to make sure the components render as desired
-3. Integrate UI components to your custom application logic
+3. Integrate UI components to your custom application logic<br/>
 > Use the seamless integration possible with Angular directives and controllers<br/>
 > This integration assumes that you have unit tested your app logic
 4. Add Adaptive breakpoints
 5. Add Theming support
 6. Confirm ARIA compliance
-7. Write e2e Tests
+7. Write e2e Tests <br/>
 > It is important to validate your app logic with Angular Material UI components.

 ##### ES5 Tutorials

 These tutorials assume that you have already cloned the repository and executed the `npm install` command.

 You will notice html Tutorials #0 thru #8: these will be used to guide you through the development process.
-By following these tutorials stages, you will be very quickly introduced to the powerful features of Angular Material.
+By following these tutorial stages, you will be very quickly introduced to the powerful features of Angular Material.

 Each tutorial presents the resulting changes for that stage.
 It is recommended, however, that you start with the preceding tutorial and manually make the changes requested.
-The effort you invest to implement these changes will highlight specific concepts at each Tutorial stage.
+The effort you invest to implement these changes will highlight specific concepts in each Tutorial stage.

-> At each tutorial stage, you should use a web-server to view the that tutorial page.
-Open the dev console to see any warnings and browser the elements.
-Or just open the JSBin Demo link to see the lession application running live online.
+> In each tutorial stage, you should use a web-server to view the tutorial page.
+Open the dev console to see any warnings and browse the elements, or just open the JSBin Demo link to see the lession application running live online.

 <br/>
 - - -

 ### Step #1: Load Libraries

-Here will modified the shell application [available in `tutorial_0.html`] to use Angular-Material.
+Here we will modify the shell application [available in `tutorial_0.html`] to use Angular-Material.

 * Use Bower to install angular-material with `bower install angular-material -D`
-* In the HTML, load the CSS and JS modules:
+* In the HTML, load the CSS and JS modules
 * Configure the app dependency on 'ngMaterial'

 ```html